David-Mawer/Alphabot-2-Raspberry-Pi-Code/README.md

 Here's the result of my experimentation...
 ...It's a program written in C++ that handles all the hardware components that make up an AlphaBot 2.

 The big win for me is to have one class where the bot can be controlled.
-This is explained in "Some notes about the code pattern".
+This is explained in **Some notes about the code pattern** (below).

 ---